delucajuan/tasks-api/README.md

    docker-compose up
    ```

-4. The API will be accessible at [http://localhost:3000/api/](http://localhost:3000/api/) and the documentation at [http://localhost:3000/api-docs/](http://localhost:3000/api-docs/).
+4. The API will be reachable at [http://localhost:3000/api/](http://localhost:3000/api/) and the documentation at [http://localhost:3000/api-docs/](http://localhost:3000/api-docs/).
 If a different port is set in the `.env` file, replace 3000 with the configured port.

 ## Testing